Cookbook

 import { renderToString } from '@llui/dom'

-import { resolveEffects } from '@llui/effects'
+import { jsdomEnv } from '@llui/dom/ssr/jsdom'

 export async function render(url: string) {

-const loaded = await resolveEffects(routeState, effects, update)
+const env = await jsdomEnv()

-const html = renderToString(appDef, loaded)
+const html = renderToString(appDef, state, env)

-return { html, state: JSON.stringify(loaded) }
+return { html, state: JSON.stringify(state) }

 }